britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 - Click the connect button on the correct project
 - In the 'Manual Deployment' section, clicked on the 'Deploy Branch' button

-To clone this project before following the steps to deploy it to Heroku, you can use the following command:
+To clone this project before following the steps above to deploy it to Heroku, you can use the following command:
     - ```git clone https://github.com/britsja/Full-Stack-Frameworks-with-Django-Milestone-Project.git```

 ### Credits